mdavids/rfc/content/draft-davids-forsalereg-08.md

 For example, a registry may allow registrars to enter a "for sale" URL into their system.
 From that URL, a unique code is generated.
-This code is inserted as the value of the "fcod=" content tag of the '\_for-sale' TXT record of a domain name, as shown in the example below.
+This code is inserted as the value of the "fcod=" content tag of the "\_for-sale" TXT record of a domain name, as shown in the example below.

 When a user checks the availability of the domain name using a registry-provided tool (e.g., a web interface), the registry may use the code to redirect the user to the